timofeysie/pytorch_django_react/docs/PyTorch.md

 # PyTorch

-## Load a pre-trained model
+## Load a pretrained model

-Here is the brief of the
+Here is the brief of the Python code to load a pretrained model and infer the title.

 image_classification\views.py